 And on and on and on we could go for all of our actions, reactions, emotional responses, things we say, hear, do, think, believe, create and so on and so on.
 What makes it to our "conscious mind" is but an infinitesimally small fraction of what your brain is really up to.

 Our subconscious programs may well be running all kinds of programs our conscious selves may not even approve of!
 Take certain prejudices and biases.
-The public persona we present and what we consciously want to believe may say one thing, but tricky psychological tests may reveal quite something else beneath the surface!
+The public persona we present and what we consciously want to believe may say one thing, but tricky psychological tests may reveal quite something else beneath the surface! (for those so interested - and are brave enough - this piece on The Illusion of Moral Superiority delves into this in some detail and depth)

 Everything we think of as "habits" or habitual actions would be autonomously running programs.